 I regularly check long-form articles, including legally sensitive ones, for The Atlantic’s website and print magazine.
 To do so, I often confirm story details with different sources, assess scholarly research from various academic disciplines, and inspect court documents.
 I have been the sole checker for every episode of both seasons of the podcast, “How to Start Over.”
-I also check every installment of Arthur C. Brooks’s column, “How to Build a Life,” and podcast, “How to Build a Happy Life.”
+I also check every installment of Arthur C. Brooks’s column, “How to Build a Life.”

 Some articles I fact-checked include: